John-smith-889/blog-development/_posts/jekyll/2019-07-29-introducing-jekyll-framework-with-lanyon-theme.md

 ### 1.1.
 Ruby installation

+Having in mind future blog deployment on GitHub Pages, go on
+<a href="https://pages.github.com/versions/" target="_blank" title="keyword">GitHub Pages website</a>
-Having in mind future blog deployment on GitHub Pages, go on [GitHub Pages website](https://pages.github.com/versions/) where current versions of libraries may be seen, which are dependencies of GitHub Pages.
+where current versions of libraries may be seen, which are dependencies of GitHub Pages.

 Pay attention particularly to Ruby version (2.5.3 while writing this text), and jekyll version (3.8.5).

+Go on
+<a href="https://rubyinstaller.org/downloads/archives/" target="_blank" title="keyword">Ruby page</a>
-Go on Ruby page [GitHub Pages website](https://rubyinstaller.org/downloads/archives/) And download "Ruby+Devkit Installer" which match Ruby version from GitHub Pages, for example 2.5.3.
+and download "Ruby+Devkit Installer" which match Ruby version from GitHub Pages, for example 2.5.3.
 We may choose x64 or x86 version.
 I have choosen x86 version, which worked for me.

+After simple installation process (tips
+<a href="https://www.youtube.com/watch?v=LfP7Y9Ja6Qc" target="_blank" title="keyword">there</a>),
-After simple installation process (tips [there](https://www.youtube.com/watch?v=LfP7Y9Ja6Qc)), click on windows reading glass, and type "ruby", and you should see some app called like a "Start Command Prompt with Ruby".
+click on windows reading glass, and type "ruby", and you should see some app called like a "Start Command Prompt with Ruby".